collective/collective.lineage/docs/INSTALL.rst

     $ bin/buildout

 Once your buildout is finished, you can start up your instance and install Lineage via the ``Add-on Products`` configlet in site setup.

 .. _PLIP 234: http://plone.org/products/plone/roadmap/234

 Migration from 0.1 to the latest version
 ========================================

 In versions of collective.lineage that are greater than 0.1, the Child Folder type has been deprecated and you can know activate a folder using the subtyper action when you are on a Folder.

 An upgrade step takes care of migrating the old Child Folder to Folder.
 Make sure to backup your data and then, once you have updated your instance to use the latest collective.lineage, reinstall "Lineage", it will migrate the items automatically.

-Note: we are assuming that the Child Folder and the Folder workflows are the same.
+NOTE: we are assuming that the Child Folder and the Folder workflows are the same.

 Migration to 1.0
 ================

-Pre-1.0 installations will need to run the GenericSetup profile when migrating to 1.0 or your site will produce a SiteError when attempting to view because of the changes that have been made.
-If you are using the `collective.recipe.plonesite` buildout part, you can add it to run automatically on your install/upgrade.
-Otherwise, please login to the ZMI and go to the `portal_setup` tool and select the Lineage profile from the import tab and run all steps.
+Pre-1.0 installations will need to run the GenericSetup profile when migrating to 1.0 or your site will produce a ``SiteError`` when attempting to view because of the changes that have been made.
+If you are using the ``collective.recipe.plonesite`` buildout part, you can add it to run automatically on your install/upgrade.
+Otherwise, please login to the ZMI and go to the ``portal_setup`` tool and select the Lineage profile from the import tab and run all steps.
 You site will be ready to go.

 Working on the trunk of lineage
 ===============================